Corpse Party: Book of Shadows

-A sequel to Blood Covered, Book of Shadows features a series of nonlinear chapters that add new twists and backgrounds for various characters and details important to the storyline.
+This 2011 sequel to Blood Covered, Book of Shadows features a series of nonlinear chapters that add new twists and backgrounds for various characters and details important to the storyline.
 The game mostly takes place during the same time the first game did, continuing from one of the "wrong ends" in Corpse Party, where Sachiko sends the Kisaragi Academy students back in time.
 For this purpose, she erases their memories except for Satoshi's.
 He fails to dissuade his classmates from performing the charm, but he joins them, not wanting to let them go alone, sending them on alternative course of actions and encountering several supporting victims in Heavenly Host.

 The game's epilogue, Blood Drive, serves as the set up to the eponymous sequel.
 Two weeks after escaping Heavenly Host, Ayumi and Naomi go to investigate the Shinozaki estate, Sachiko's birthplace, believing there is hope in reviving their dead friends since Naho and Kou Kibiki's existences were not erased like the other victims.
 At the estate, Ayumi discovers that she is of the same lineage as Sachiko.
-Hearing an eerie voice, Ayumi uncovers a magical tome known as the Book of Shadows.
+Hearing an eerie voice, Ayumi uncovers a magical tome known as the "Book of Shadows".
 Ayumi and Naomi perform a resurrection spell for Mayu, but fail.
 As compensation for using black magic, the book unleashes its rage upon Ayumi until her older sister Hinoe Shinozaki rushes in and saves Ayumi, at the cost of her own life.

 Sweet Sachiko's Hysteric Birthday Bash

 On the day of Sachiko's birth and death, the curse on her weakens and she gets 24 hours to celebrate her birthday as someone closer to the girl she was before her death.
-She uses the timeloops as established in Corpse Party: Book of Shadows to force all survivors at that point to participate in activities she has set up.
+She uses the time loops as established in Corpse Party: Book of Shadows to force all survivors at that point to participate in activities she has set up.
 Given it is either that or die horribly again, something all are aware that they have already experienced but cannot remember in full, they go along with her demands.
 The game features almost all characters from the previous games and some new ones.
 While a pseudo-horror spin-off at best, it is part of the storyline, setting up a few details to prepare for Corpse Party: Blood Drive.

 As with Corpse Party: Book of Shadows, there is only one extra chapter.
 This extra chapter takes place during the previous game and is more conventional horror.
 It tells of Yoshiki's and Ayumi's encounter with four students from Sugatani Senior High School, notably Azusa Takai.